Developing Route Maps

 How does The Promise Scotland support route map development?

-• provides support to the Independent Strategic Advisor in her role to push for the urgent changes needed to keep the promise.
+Alongside this, we continue to provide support to the Independent Strategic Advisor in her role to challenge and advocate for the urgent changes needed to keep the promise.

-• Maintains and updates the Plan 24- 30 website – including route maps – to ensure it reflects planned and unplanned changes across Scotland.
+- Continue to maintain and update the Plan 24-30 website, including route maps, to ensure it reflects planned and unplanned changes across Scotland.

 Get in touch